 Tips for Improving Employee Accountability in Contract Management

 As with everything else in business, your contract management team is only as strong as its weakest link.
-Contract management processes can be vastly complex, but at their core, they are all based on a simple concept: the ability to uniformly track all aspects of, and actions related to, the contracts of your enterprise.
+Contract management processes can be vastly complex, but at their core they are all based on a simple concept — the ability to uniformly track all aspects of, and actions related to, the contracts of your organization.

 - Shift from Blame to Accountability